AkshatRaval/Codamigos-DSA-Duel-Web-App/README.md

 ---

-## 🎯 What DuelCode Is
+## 🎯 What Codamigos Is

-DuelCode is a web application that pits two developers against each other on coding challenges.
+Codamigos is a web application that pits two developers against each other on coding challenges.
 Each duel is:

 * **Timed:** Adding an intense, competitive element.
 * **Automatically Judged:** Providing instant feedback.